ASPIRE Internship: Science Communication Intern, Vanderbilt University School of Medicine, Basic Sciences (remote)

 INTERNS MAY EXPECT TO:

-- Generate written content (primarily) or images or videos on current research and discoveries to post on the Basic Sciences website, the Vanderbilt University website, or social media
+- Generate written content (primarily) or media on current research, discoveries, and/or events to post on the Basic Sciences website, the Vanderbilt University website, or social media

 - Monitor and post on social networks